byjoohyunpark/arcadia-d3/README.md

 # arcadia-d3
-Different type is in each folder.
+Different chart types are in each folder.